“A Way of Life in the Family of God”

 In order for us to live our lives more fully in spiritual family, God calls us to gather together for worship and inspiration, fellowship and mutual support, growth in spiritual family relationships, and service outreach — so that all people might be uplifted and transformed in spiritual community.

-For this purpose, we establish ourselves as a body of believers, the Family of God Fellowship, joining together to live and proclaim a new and higher way of life in the Family of God.
+For these purposes we gather as the Family of God Fellowship — joining together to live and proclaim a new and higher way of life in the Family of God.

-In order to accomplish this purpose, we dedicate ourselves to:
+In order to accomplish these purposes, we dedicate ourselves to:

 1. Spread the truths of a way of life in the Family of God by all possible means.

-2. Establish and support local Family of God Fellowships as places of worship and spiritual community.
+2. Establish and support local fellowships as places of worship and spiritual community.

-3. Train Ministers, Teachers and Leaders, call them to serve in the work of the Fellowship, and support them in their efforts.
+3. Train ministers, teachers and leaders to help accomplish the purposes of the Fellowship, and support them in their efforts.